Banff-Jasper-Rocky Mountain House Economic Region Workforce Insights

 Key Insights

-• Employment increased by 4,200 jobs from the previous month and decreased by 700 jobs compared to the same month last year.
+• Employment decreased by 900 jobs from the previous month and decreased by 1,300 jobs compared to the same month last year.

-• Full-time Employment increased by 400 jobs from the previous month and decreased by 8,400 jobs year-over-year.
+• Full-time Employment decreased by 1,400 jobs from the previous month and decreased by 8,400 jobs year-over-year.

 Workforce Composition by Status

-In the most recent month, Full-time Employment increased by 400 jobs from last month and decreased by 8,400 jobs compared to the same month last year.
+In the most recent month, Full-time Employment decreased by 1,400 jobs from last month and decreased by 8,400 jobs compared to the same month last year.

 Scroll down to explore the data